LP2X0X/PROGRAMMING/Web Dev/3.1 - JavaScript/3.1.3 - Functions/Interaction Functions/alert().md

 ---
-tags: js, function, interactive, fundamental
+tags:
+  - js
+  - function
+  - interactive
+  - fundamental
 ---

 -  **alert** shows a message and waits for the user to press “OK”.
 For example: